nunosoft-development/apilib-docs/Guides/add-custom-domain.md

 ## Step 1: Access Project Settings

 1. Log in to your API-Lib account.
-2. Navigate to the **Project Settings** page.
+2. Select the desired project for which you want to add a custom domain.
-3. Select the desired project for which you want to add a custom domain.
+3. Navigate to the **Project Settings** page.

 ## Step 2: Update Project Custom Domain

 1. Within the **Project Settings** page, click on the **Project** tab.
-2. Scroll down to the **Project Custom Domain** section.
+2. Scroll down to the **Project Custom Domain** setting.
 3. Click on the **Update** button.

 ![Update Custom Domain](https://example.com/images/update_custom_domain.png)